MultiplatformKickstarter/website/content/en/blog/generate-compose-multiplatform-apps-from-prompts.md

 Generating Compose Multiplatform apps with AI is practical today, with the right tools and prompting approach:

-- Use Ollama with a code-focused model
+- Use Multiplatform Kickstarter for the generation workflow
 - Write specific, structured prompts that name screens, data models, and architecture patterns
 - Review generated code for source set placement, dependencies, and state management
 - Iterate with follow-up prompts rather than starting over

-Multiplatform Kickstarter handles the scaffolding, model connection, and project structure so you can focus on describing what you want to build rather than configuring the build system.
+Multiplatform Kickstarter handles the scaffolding, generation, and project structure so you can focus on describing what you want to build rather than configuring the build system.

 [Join early access](/download/) to try it when the first build ships.